-With the colder months beginning to set in, it’s time to make sure your aquarium heater is in good condition and working properly.
+With the colder months behind us and spring just around the corner, it’s time to make sure your aquarium heater is in good condition and working properly.
 With the exception of cold-water species, most aquarium fish need warm water.
 All fish have an ideal temperature range where they will thrive.
 It is always best to maintain the aquarium temperature within the preferred range of your fish, invertebrates, plants, or corals.

 Fish cannot regulate their internal body temperature, so as the water changes temperature, so does their body temperature.
 Water that is too cold, or too warm becomes uncomfortable.